Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Results

 The bottom half of Tab.~\ref{tab: results} contains an ablation study of the proposed architecture \textit{MS}, and a simple \textit{CNN} model.
-This model is similar to an extension of the convolution layers of AlexNet \citep{krizhevsky2017_ImageNet} to three dimension, and does not utilize a multiscale structure.
-Even though \textit{VolSiM} has more than $80\%$ fewer weights compared to \textit{CNN\textsubscript{trained}}, it can fit the training data more easily and works better or equally well on every single dataset in Tab.~\ref{tab: results}, indicating the strengths of the proposed multiscale architecture.
+This model is similar to an extension of the convolution layers of AlexNet \cite{krizhevsky2017_ImageNet} to 3D, and does not utilize a multiscale structure.
+Even though \textit{VolSiM} has more than $80\%$ fewer weights compared to \textit{CNN\textsubscript{trained}}, it can fit the training data more easily and generalizes better for most data sets in Tab.~\ref{tab: results}, indicating the strengths of the proposed multiscale architecture.
 The performance of untrained models \textit{CNN\textsubscript{rand}} and \textit{MS\textsubscript{rand}} confirm the findings from \citet{zhang2018_Unreasonable}, who also report a surprisingly strong performance of random networks.
-Using no resolution skip connections for \textit{MS\textsubscript{no skip}} (see Fig.~\ref{fig: multiscale network}) slightly lowers the metrics generalization across most data sets.
-Removing the last resolution scale block for \textit{MS\textsubscript{3 scales}} overly reduces the capacity of the model, while adding another block for \textit{MS\textsubscript{5 scales}} only leads to minor differences.
-In addition, we also investigate two slightly different training setups: for MS\textsubscript{added \texttt{Iso}} we integrate extra sequences created like the \texttt{Iso} data in the training, while MS\textsubscript{only \texttt{Iso}} is exclusively trained on such sequences.
+We replace the non-linear transformation of $\vw_s$ from the similarity model with an identity transformation for \textit{MS\textsubscript{identity}} during training, i.e.~only the sequence order determines $\vg$.
+This consistently lowers the generalization of the metric across data sets, indicating that well calibrated sequences as well as the similarity model are important for the similarity assessment.
+Removing the last resolution scale block for \textit{MS\textsubscript{3 scales}} overly reduces the capacity of the model, while adding another block for \textit{MS\textsubscript{5 scales}} is not beneficial.
+In addition, we also investigate two slightly different training setups: for MS\textsubscript{added \texttt{Iso}} we integrate additional sequences created like the \texttt{Iso} data in the training, while MS\textsubscript{only \texttt{Iso}} is exclusively trained on such sequences.
 MS\textsubscript{added \texttt{Iso}} only slightly improves upon the baseline, and even the turbulence-specific MS\textsubscript{only \texttt{Iso}} model does not consistently improve the results on the JHTDB data sets.
 Both cases indicate a high level of generalization for \textit{VolSiM}, as it was not trained on any turbulence data.
-App.~\ref{app: ablation study details} contains more details for each model and App.~\ref{app: additional ablations} features further ablations.